-Until recent years, organic foods weren’t federally regulated and there was a lot of confusion and uncertainty involved with purchasing them.
+At one time, organic foods weren’t federally regulated and there was a lot of confusion and uncertainty involved with purchasing them.
 Today, organic certification ensures that standards are met in how the products are grown, handled and processed.
 However, small organic farmers (who sell less than $5,000 per year) must adhere to organic food production guidelines but are exempt from certification.
 They cannot use the official USDA Organic seal, but may label their foods as organic.

 USDA Product labeling varies, depending on the number of organic ingredients.